Doctor of Osteopathic Medicine

 - A letter of recommendation from the pre-professional committee, (no other variations of this will be accepted) or if such a committee does not exist then three letters of recommendation are needed (two from a science professors and one non-science letter).

-Examples of a non-science letter include but are not limited to English, Psychology, Mathematics, etc
+Examples of a non-science letter include but are not limited to English, Psychology, Mathematics, and Humanities.

-It is recommend that letters are signed and or on letterhead.
+It is recommended that letters are signed or submitted on official school letterhead.

-Any variations of the admissions requirements can be approved by the admissions counselor.
+Any variations of the admissions requirements can be approved by the dean.

 Would you like to know more about the College of Osteopathic Medicine?
 Learn more from our students.